If there is one thing to know when you go into the dealer to buy a car it is this:

 You are not negotiating your monthly payment.

 Your monthly payment is a mathematical function based on the price of the car.
-Yes the dealer can add padding here to make extra profit, but if you have done you homework you will know what type of loan you should qualify for.
-Better yet, if you are taking advantage of special financing rates there really is no way to add padding with out you knowing.
+Yes the dealer can add padding here to make extra profit, but if you have done your homework you will know what type of loan you should qualify for.
+Better yet, if you are taking advantage of special financing rates there really is no way to add padding without you knowing.
+For example, if you are offered 0% financing and you are buying a $25K car with $5K down over 60-months, your payment is $333.33 + Tax.
+The question should be whether or not you can afford the $25K.
+If you have your references, you will know exactly how much the car should be and what any changes in price for add-ons or better deals will do to the monthly payment.

 You are not negotiating your down payment.